joshes/directory-watcher/README.md

 Directory Watcher
 =================

-Slightly modified Java directory watcher sample.
+Modified Java directory watcher example, made to be generic and useful.

 ## Changes